-Companies know that Foresight and Innovation are important, but often misunderstand their critical role in business and organizational development.
-These are not separate functions in a company, but are vital to the success of Market Research, R&D, HR, Work and Talent, L&D, Strategy and Organizational Design.
-Now, Kedge has developed an easy way to begin integrating futures thinking into your business functions.
-Futures In 4 – helping you to explore the power of foresight to transform your practice.
+Companies know that foresight, innovation, strategy and design are important, but often misunderstand their critical role in organizational development.
+These are not separate functions, but are vital to the success of Market Research, R&D, HR, Work and Talent, L&D, Strategy and Organizational Design.
+Kedge has developed an easy way to begin integrating futures thinking into your business functions.
+Futures In Four offers a selection of “mix-and-match” workshops, allowing you to personalize your exploration into the power of foresight based on your organizational needs.

 “(Kedge) kept the sessions so alive and exciting, and I truly learned a lot.
 We are now part of the (organizational futures) team and will work in our respective groups to come up with scenarios for the future and the implications for our business, but I want to also say this – a lot of what you took us through can be applied even to our current work and role and I believe this is the beauty of (your) courses.”Vice President and Head of Consumer Products